How to assure GCP for clinical trials in the best way?

 Adherence to the protocol is a fundamental part of the conduct of a clinical study.
 Sponsors and investigators should not use systems of prospectively approving protocol deviations, in order to effectively widen the scope of a protocol.
 Protocol design should be appropriate to the populations required and if the protocol design is defective, the protocol should be amended.

-GCP does permit deviations from the protocol when necessary to eliminate immediate hazards to the subjects but this should not normally arise in the context of inclusion/exclusion criteria, since the subject is not yet fully included in the trial at that point in the process
+GCP for clinical trials does permit deviations from the protocol when necessary to eliminate immediate hazards to the subjects but this should not normally arise in the context of inclusion/exclusion criteria, since the subject is not yet fully included in the trial at that point in the process

 I think we can agree that a report that enables the study monitor and sponsor to respond quickly to IE violations is a valuable tool and helps enforce GCP in the clinical trial.